Criminal Law

 Website Disclaimer

-Due to restrictions imposed in India, advocates/lawyers and law firms cannot solicit clients, by way of advertisements and or any other means.
-Please note that by proceeding to access this website, you acknowledge that you are seeking information of your own accord and that www.cyberadvocate.com or its Advocates have not in any manner whatsoever requested you to visit www.cyberadvocate.com.
-The material available on this site is for general informational purposes only. www.cyberadvocate.com as such is not responsible for any information contained and/or omitted from this site or any site hyper linked to this site.
+Due to restrictions imposed under the Advocates Act, 1961, advocates, lawyers, and law firms cannot solicit clients by way of advertisements or any other means.
+The material on this site is for general informational purposes only.
+Please note that by proceeding to access this website, you acknowledge that you are seeking information of your own accord and that cyberadvocate.com or its Advocates have not in any manner whatsoever requested you to visit cyberadvocate.com.
+The material available on this site is for general informational purposes only. cyberadvocate.com is not responsible for any information contained and/or omitted from this site or any site hyperlinked to this site.
 The information provided herein merely conveys general information related to legal issues commonly encountered.
-If any dispute arise only to Hyderabad courts jurisdiction.
+If any dispute arises, it shall be subject only to the jurisdiction of Hyderabad courts.

-User Acknowledgement
+User Acknowledgment